 Your privacy is important to us at Alfa-kassan.
 We therefore strive to ensure that you can feel confident about us processing your personal data securely, and that you know your rights.
-New rules for processing personal data – the General Data Protection Regulation (GDPR) – will come into force on 25 May.
 We process your personal data in accordance with the provisions of the GDPR.

 What is personal data?